What Can You Use Instead Of Distilled Water

 Rainwater is a great alternative to distilled water as it is free of contaminants and pollutants.
 Rainwater is collected from the atmosphere and stored in tanks or reservoirs for later use.
 It is also full of important minerals that can be beneficial to your health.

-See also Where Is Bourbon Distilled
+See also Is Distilled Water In Short Supply

 Reverse osmosis (RO) water is another option that can be considered as an alternative to distilled water.
 It uses a semi-permeable membrane to separate out dissolved solids such as salts and other contaminants from the water.
 This process leaves behind clean, pure drinking water that has fewer impurities than regular tap water.